millarde-txm/ng-tests-sample/README.md

 # Project explanations

 The purpose is to show both Cypress and Protractor tests on a small project so that we can talk about (dis)advantages of each.

+With the Cypress tests, they are done 2 ways: one perhaps more "normal", the other uses test data fixtures (which forces a slightly tricker programming model as we have to deal with the asnyc nature of the fixture being loaded).